Philly’s elected prosecutor sues to stop law designed to limit authority on transit system crimes

 “The Office of Attorney General also does not have the power to, on its own, declare the statute unconstitutional — that power rests solely with the judiciary,” Henry said.
 Unless a court of law rules it unconstitutional, the office must carry out the mandate, she added.

-Krasner’s attorney, John Summers, said they were filing the complaint, which was not immediately available, on Thursday.
-Summers said the law discriminates against Philadelphia and its voters compared with other counties served by the Southeastern Pennsylvania Transportation Authority (SEPTA) and that the state constitution doesn’t allow special counsel to “divest and nullify” Krasner’s authority, among other things.
+The complaint, filed Thursday, alleges that the law specifically targets Krasner and his office, discriminates against Philadelphia and its voters compared with other counties served by SEPTA and that the state constitution doesn’t allow special counsel to “divest and nullify” Krasner’s authority, among other things.

 “It is a tangle that cannot and should not be enforced, and that’s why the district attorney has filed an action seeking a court declaration and injunction to prevent it,” Summers said.